Income Tax when you let property: work out your rental income

 Expenses you can claim if your property is fully furnished - until 5 April 2016

 If the property you let out is fully furnished, you can elect to claim a wear and tear allowance.
 A fully furnished property is one let with enough furniture, furnishings and equipment for normal residential use.

-Wear and tear allowance is no longer available for Income Tax purposes for the tax year 2016 to 2017 and subsequent years.
-You may instead be able to claim Replacement Domestic Item relief (please read guidance below for 6 April 2016 onwards).
+Wear and tear allowance is no longer available for Income Tax purposes for the tax year 2016 to 2017 and future years.
+You may instead be able to claim Replacement Domestic Item relief.

 The wear and tear allowance is 10% of the net rent.

 The net rent is rental income less any costs you pay that a tenant would usually pay, such as council tax or utility bills like gas, water, and electricity.